My review of the Netflix Documentary Rotten on the subject of fake honey. Learn how to shop for real honey.

 - Look for Smaller Producers.
 If you do buy honey from the grocery store, and I definitely do try to buy from smaller producers, don't buy big name companies.
 These small companies usually find their way onto store shelves because they have a superior tasting product.

 - Enjoy Varietal Honeys.
-I really love varietal honeys – those honeys that come directly from a single floral source.
-Orange blossom, chesnut, apple blossom, cranberry blossom, lime blossom, lavender, sourwood are among some of my favorites.
+I really love varietal honeys - those honeys that come directly from a single floral source.
+Avocado, Orange blossom, chestnut, apple blossom, cranberry blossom, lime blossom, lavender, sourwood are among some of my favorites.
 Yes you have to be careful about where you are sourcing these honeys from as well.
+You can learn more by checking out our blog post on Wildflower vs. Clover Honey.

 - Look for Raw Honey.
 The less the honey has been processed the better it will taste and the more positive health benefits it will have.

 - Look for True Source Certified Honey.
 True Source is an organization dedicated to labeling honey that is ethically sourced and truthfully labeled.
 Look for their seal on the label of the honey.
-You can also type in the UPC code from the honey to see if it’s on their list.
-Just because it is not on the list doesn’t mean it is not safe.
-Here is what the label will look like:
+You can also type in the UPC code from the honey to see if it's on their list.
+Just because it is not on the list doesn't mean it is not safe.
+I have seen this label on honey at Costco stores.

 The Honey Farm from this Episode